sim4life/agent-ratings/README.md

-# agent-ratings
+# Hotel Agent Ratings
 This tool gives proper ratings to agents

 # Data Pipeline Case-Study

-This is a test project within trivago's technical recruiting process.

-At trivago we maintain a big amount of hotel data.
+We maintain a big amount of hotel data.
 Imagine you need to write a tool that converts the data
 from one format to other formats.